 NOTE: This past webinar has now been archived.
-Access to the recording can be purchased; please see How to Register below for more details.
+The recording can be viewed below for free or on YouTube.

 Whether you’re an educator or library director, front-facing circulation desk staff member or behind-the-scenes cataloger, understanding the First Amendment rights of your patrons is essential.
 In this one-hour webinar, Freedom to Read Foundation consultant Joyce Hagen-McIntosh will review best practices and ALA guidelines for topics ranging from privacy and pornography, to access and selection.
 Hagen-McIntosh will help librarians navigate the abundance of ALA resources and policies by providing real-world examples and addressing common issues in the library community.
 This 101 session is a perfect opportunity for students and new professionals to delve into intellectual freedom advocacy, and a helpful refresher for veteran intellectual freedom fighters.

 This archived webinar is sponsored by the Freedom to Read Foundation and was originally presented on November 27th, 2017.

 Running time: 60 minutes

 - Learn how a library is defined (limited public forum) and how a library functions differently than a business.

 - Learn the definition of intellectual freedom and how it plays out in each library department.

 - Learn privacy basics as well as ALA guidelines and how laws (local, state and federal) protect patron privacy rights.

 - Understand the importance of policies that help library staff adhere to these guidelines.

 - Become familiar with the ALA documents that uphold our values of intellectual freedom, privacy and access to information.